life-itself/web3/guide/index.md

 This claim is premised on the notion that web3 technology can be used to build a decentralized web, which will hand back agency to individual users and will dismantle the monopoly held by companies like Google, Facebook, Amazon.

-### Evaluation of claim
+### Evaluation: False

-Our evaluation of this claim is that Web3 is not a means to disrupt the American tech hegemony.
+Web3 is not a means to disrupt the American tech hegemony.
 Blockchain technologies have intractable scalability problems; the only means by which they can scale is by recentralization thereby recreating just another corporate monolith.

 ### Content